avasdao/subnet-guru/docs/src/hackathon.md

 Security is our first thought and our last thought.
 IPFS allows us to eliminate ANY possibility of a hacker _(or rogue actor)_ compromising the single point of access to our Guru Portal.

 Our primary web portal [__https://subnet.guru__](https://subnet.guru) is powered by [__Cloudflare's Web3 Gateway__](https://www.cloudflare.com/web3/) using [__DNSLink__](https://developers.cloudflare.com/web3/ipfs-gateway/concepts/dnslink/).

+## What's Next?

+Subnet Guru is part of a larger Avalanche Subnet effort called __Subnet Builders ([https://subnet.builders](https://subnet.builders)).__ Our team will continue developing Guru while we work to complete our MVP for Builders.

+__On our Roadmap for the remainder of 2022 is to:__

+1. Automate the deployment process with CI/CD.